Project overview

 In 1980, the north face of Mount St. Helens slid away and triggered a massive eruption that created a lahar, or a slide made up of wet volcanic mud and debris, that devastated the North Fork Toutle River.
 This event caused extensive damage to approximately 25 miles of SR 504, including seven of the eight major bridges, leaving only the Kid Valley bridge intact due to its clearance.
 The segment between Toutle and Kid Valley was buried under 6 feet of sediment, leading to the closure of the highway beyond Toutle.
 To manage the situation, Weyerhaeuser installed a roadblock and turnaround loop.

-Recognizing the profound significance of this area, the federal government officially designated it as the Mount St. Helens National Volcanic Monument in 1982.
-Simultaneously, the state government honored the victims of the eruption by designating SR 504 as the Spirit Lake Memorial Highway.
-To cater to the increasing interest from tourists, a visitor center was established at Silver Lake in 1987.
-However, the highway remained closed beyond the sediment dam located near milepost 21.
+Recognizing the significance of this area, the federal government officially designated it as the Mount St. Helens National Volcanic Monument in 1982.
+The state government also honored the victims of the eruption by designating SR 504 as the Spirit Lake Memorial Highway.
+A visitor center was later established at Silver Lake in 1987 to serve growing tourism.